 A credit card’s APR (annual percentage rate) is the annual interest rate you’ll pay if you carry a balance.
 When you see “0% APR”, it means the card offers an introductory APR of 0% for a set period of time — usually six to 21 months.
 Depending on the card, the intro rate can apply to purchases, balance transfers or both.

 A 0% APR credit card works like any other card, the only difference being that you aren’t charged interest on your balance during the intro period.
 However, you’ll still need to pay your bill on time every month — otherwise, you might have to fork over a late payment fee or, even worse, lose your 0% intro rate.
 Once the intro period ends, your rate jumps to the regular ongoing APR.
-This rate applies to new purchases, as well as any remaining balance on the card
+This rate applies to new purchases, as well as any remaining balance on the card.

-In September, the Federal Reserve lowered the prime rate for the first time since early 2022.
+Now is the best time to apply for a 0% APR credit cardIn September, the Federal Reserve lowered the prime rate for the first time since early 2022.
 While this brings some slight relief — and hope for more impactful cuts in the near future — the average credit card interest rate is still the highest it’s been in decades.
-LendingTree’s chief credit analyst, Matt Schulz, notes that “despite [the] decrease, no one should expect card APRs to fall off a cliff overnight.
+LendingTree’s chief consumer finance analyst, Matt Schulz, notes that “despite [the] decrease, no one should expect card APRs to fall off a cliff overnight.
 In fact, it would be wise for consumers to expect credit card interest rates to remain high for the foreseeable future, even if they’re no longer at record levels.”

 So if you need to use a credit card to pay for a large purchase or cover emergency expenses, a 0% APR card may be your best option.
 In fact, a no-frills card with a long 0% intro period — like the Wells Fargo Reflect® Card — could save you over $1,000 in interest payments alone.

 If you pay off your balance within the introductory period, you could save well over $1,000 in interest payments with one of our no-interest credit card recommendations.
 But you could easily double those savings by choosing a 0% APR card with a valuable sign-up bonus and ongoing rewards program.
-The cards with the best sign-up bonuses and rewards, like the Chase Freedom Unlimited®, might have shorter no-interest periods, but the cash back rewards make them much more valuable.
+The cards with the best sign-up bonuses and rewards, like the Chase Freedom Unlimited®, might have shorter no-interest periods, but the cash back rewards make them much more valuable:

 0% APR credit card | Introductory APR | Savings* |